josh-works/josh-works.github.io/_posts/2019-12-18-bash_basics.md

 echo "go ahead and re-connect to the wifi.
 You should be able to join the network."
 ```

-Believe it or not, this script in was far from perfect.
+Believe it or not, this script was far from perfect.

 First off, not all randomly-generated mac addresses are valid, even though they were passing an online mac address validator I was testing against.
 [AskUbuntu](https://askubuntu.com/a/536221) nicely shared what was going on.